aoiflux/rohy/README.md

-**Delivered** — ingestion (files, folders, SQLite, live capture with pause/resume), event querying with accurate counts and progressive loading, the rule engine and built-in library, the dual-mode rule editor, auto-graphing, multiple graphs, the graph canvas, relation provenance, keyboard shortcuts, and the release pipeline.
+**Delivered** — ingestion (files, folders, SQLite, live capture with pause/resume), event querying with accurate counts and progressive loading, the rule engine and built-in library, the dual-mode rule editor, auto-graphing, multiple graphs, the graph canvas, relation provenance, the timeline page (zoom, pan, scrub, lanes, shared selection with the canvas), analyst findings with orphan auditing, keyboard shortcuts, and the release pipeline.

 **Next**

-- **Dedicated timeline page** — chronological flow with zoom, pan, scrub, grouping, and bidirectional selection with the graph canvas.
 - **Application context menu** and an **active-rules status bar**.
 - **Code signing and notarization** for released binaries.
+- **Manual verification on Linux and macOS** — both build in CI today, but neither has been exercised by hand.

 **Deferred, deliberately** — streaming progress for very large rule runs, windowed evaluation for very large event sets, a full keyboard-only connect path